 Testing of products for use in contact with drinking water

+NATA accreditation has been obtained for all tests prescribed in the Standard.
 Certificates of testing and test reports issued by our laboratory are recognised by Standards Australia and the major Water Authorities.

 The Standard requires that products do not affect the taste or appearance of water; do not support the growth of microorganisms; and do not release cytotoxic or mutagenic compounds or metals.
 The tests required are specific to the type of product submitted.

 A trained panel tastes water extracts to determine whether products release any compounds that impart discernible taste.